 Benefits of Cosmetic Bath Salts

 Dead Sea salt is extracted and solar dried from the saline and mineral rich marshes of the Dead Sea.
 As a result this salt is extremely rich in nutrients and contains an abundance of numerous key elements.
 It is widely renowned as the best therapeutic salts available.

-Epsom salt is a common ingredient in bath salts as it possesses properties that help to help sooth, relax, and relieve sore muscles.
-Comprised primarily of magnesium and sulfates, Epsom salt does won’t leave your skin feeling dry.
+Epsom salt is a common ingredient in bath salts as it possesses properties that help to sooth, relax, and relieve sore muscles.
+Comprised primarily of magnesium and sulfates, Epsom salt won’t leave your skin feeling dry.
 Instead skin soaked in Epsom salts will have a soft and silky texture after a long soak.

 Himalayan pink salt is one of the purest salts available and is used both therapeutically and in cosmetic preparations.
 Derived from ancient sea salt deposits, Himalayan pink salt is believed to be the purest form of salt available.
 It offers essential minerals and trace elements, balances electrolytes, supports proper nutrient absorption, eliminates toxins, balances the body’s pH, and increases circulation.

 Sea salt is essential to good health and is used by the human body to function properly.
 The sodium in sea salt serves as an electrolyte and assists with regulating the electrical charges within our cells while chloride supports potassium absorption, enhances carbon dioxide transportation, regulates body fluid levels, and is an essential component of digestive acids.
 Sea salt is great for softening and rejuvenating the skin as well as relaxing muscular aches, pains, sunburns, rashes, and irritated skin.